pivotaltracker/api_examples/README.md

 # api_examples

-This repository is a collection of example queries for the Pivotal Tracker v5 API formatted for the Postman rest client.
+This repository contains example scripts showing how to use Tracker's API to get information not readily available via the Tracker application.

 The Pivotal Tracker v5 API is documented here -- http://www.pivotaltracker.com/help/api/rest/v5